Campus Safety & Security

 Sexual assault is forcing or coercing an individual to engage in any non-consensual sexual contact or sexual penetration.
 In Michigan, the law regarding sexual assault is called the Criminal Sexual Conduct Act.
 It is gender neutral and includes marital, stranger, date, acquaintance and child sexual assault[3].
 (Michigan Domestic and Sexual Violence Prevention and Treatment Board) In the state of Michigan, consent is not specifically defined.

-If you are a victim of a sexual violence at this institution, your first priority is to get to a place of safety and to obtain necessary medical treatment.
+If you are a victim of sexual violence at this institution, your first priority is to get to a place of safety and to obtain necessary medical treatment.
 A victim of sexual violence has several options, including 1) the option to decline notifying law enforcement authorities, 2) reporting the incident, and 3) requesting that MSP provide assistance in contacting law enforcement and filing a report.
 If you choose to report the incident, doing so in a timely manner is a critical factor for evidence collection and preservation.
 An assault should be reported directly to the Farmington Hills Police Department by calling 911 or 248-871-2700.

 • All sexual assault cases reported will be fully investigated by the school administration with the assistance of the local police department.